fulll/hiring/README.md

 Information about development job opportunities and career at [Fulll](https://www.fulll.fr).
 If you're looking for specification of interview tasks for our open positions, check [Open positions](https://www.welcometothejungle.com/fr/companies/fulll).
 If you would like to know more about Fulll, what we use, how we work etc, we have a [Blog](https://medium.com/inexdigital-fr) and [Twitter](https://twitter.com/InexDigital_FR) with latest information.

-You can always reach us at rh@inextenso.digital.
+You can always reach us at rh@fulll.fr.

 # How are we structured?